 💰 CALCULATE YOUR CLOSING COSTS

 What are Closing Costs in North Carolina?

-Closing costs in NC are a set of expenses that the seller and the buyer must pay to finalize the real estate transaction and transfer the ownership of the house.
+Closing costs in North Carolina are a set of expenses that the seller and the buyer must pay to finalize the real estate transaction and transfer the ownership of the house.